Incoming students – Programme Erasmus+

 research and teaching staff who are visiting our University to conduct classes for Polish and English-speaking students, as well as seminars with the teaching staff of the Faculty.

-Courses for the short term international students given in the academic year 2020/21
+Courses for the short term international students given in the academic year 2020/21 (summer semester)

 What Erasmus students say about their UW experience?